mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 ## Deploy to cloud services from studio

-A thing that suprised me a little is the ability to directly deploy CUBA applications to cloud services.
+A pretty cool thing is the ability to directly deploy CUBA applications to cloud services.

 When you have a look at *cloud provider settings*, you will see some basic information to login.
-As I looked throuh the provider picker, I literally don't know any provider from the list.
+As I looked throuh the provider picker, I surprisingly didn't know any provider from the list.
 It turns out that the list is a list of implementation providers for [Jelastic Cloud](https://jelastic.com/) where you can select different providers that all run Jelastic in their datacenter.

 Jelastic is probably not the most obvious choice when the label is "Cloud deployment" in the market of big players like AWS, Azure or Google.
 But I think it is defenitly a step in the right direction and I personally will give Jelastic a chance.
 That said, there are a lot of possibilities in the cloud path for CUBA Studio and i'm looking forward on what will come next regarding cloud integration.